Japan's southernmost city is a tropical paradise—sun, sea, sand and healthy coral reefs that stretch for miles

 Mt.
 Nosoko is located a little way up the Hirakubo Peninsula, in the northeast of the island, and while it is not as high and does not offer quite an expansive view, it is still worth the trek.

-It takes half the time to climb and is therefore a good choice if you aren't a keen hiker.
+It doesn't take much time to climb and makes for an easygoing experience.
 The view from the top is of the Hirakubo Peninsula, and the coastline to the west, with the whole island, spread out behind—a spectacular view in its own right.

 Did this information help you?